 Considering the residents in that neighborhood, I’m sure the police department is already looking into things.
 They typically show more urgency when it involves the elite in this city.

-With no time better than the present, I picked myself up and grabbed my coat, only to hear the buzzer for my front door to go off.
+With no time better than the present, I picked myself up and grabbed my coat, only to hear the buzzer for my front door going off.

 The door is much too thick for a simple knock.
 It’s a formidable 8 inches of solid steel—heavy and challenging for most to open without knowing the trick.
-You have to grab it in a specific way and leverage a hidden handle.
+You have to grab it in a specific way and leverage a hidden handle right after inputting a code.

 Why is it hidden?
 The same reason it’s made of steel: extra security.
-The door is equipped with several sliding bolts and locks along the side, keeping it firmly in place.
-My home also serves as my office—Owl Private Investigations—so I need to keep both my personal items and work files secure.
+The door has several sliding bolts and locks along the side, keeping it firmly in place.
+My home also serves as my office—Owl Private Investigations—so I need to keep both my personal items and work files extra secure.
 Sue me.
 My two-floor loft, with its high ceilings, contains many things that I want to keep safe.

 Speaking of which, I had installed security cameras just outside the building and at my door within the hall that leads to the stairs and freight elevator.